Oculesics: Dimension 2: eye movement

-Eye Movement occurs voluntarily or involuntarily.
-It can include changing eye direction, changing focus, or following objects with the eyes.
-The 5 types of this movement include saccades, smooth pursuit, vergence, vestibulo-ocular, and optokinetic movements.
+Eye movement can occur either voluntarily or involuntarily.
+Various types of eye movement include changing eye direction, changing focus, or following objects with the eyes.
+The five types of this movement include saccades, smooth pursuit, vergence, vestibulo-ocular, and optokinetic movements.

 Dimension 3: pupil dilation

-Pupillary response is the voluntary or involuntary change in the size of the pupil.
-This change happens at the appearance of real or perceived new objects of focus, and even at the real or perceived indication of such appearances.
+Pupillary response refers to the voluntary or involuntary change in the size of the pupil.
+The pupils may enlarge or dilate in response to the appearance of real or perceived new objects of focus, or at the real or perceived indication of such appearances.

 Dimension 4: gaze direction

 Gazing deals with communicating and feeling intense desire with the eye, voluntarily or involuntarily.

 Theorists and studies

 Many theorists and studies are associated with nonverbal communication, including the study of oculesics.

 Ray Birdwhistell

 Professor Ray Birdwhistell was one of the earliest theorists of nonverbal communication.
-As an anthropologist, he created the term kinesics, and defined it as communication and perceived meaning from facial expressions and body gestures.
+As an anthropologist, he coined the term kinesics, and defined it as communication and perceived meaning from facial expressions and body gestures.

 Birdwhistell spent over fifty years analyzing kinesics.
 He wrote two books on the subject: Introduction to Kinesics (1952) and Kinesics and Context (1970).
 He also created films of people communicating and studied their methods of nonverbal communication in slow motion.
 He published his results in attempt to make general translations of gestures and expressions, although he later acknowledged it was impossible to equate each form of body language with a specific meaning.

 Birdwhistell's study of oculesics was greatly enhanced by his use of film.
 In one study, he filmed which directions and at what objects children looked as they learned activities from their parents.